-A significant majority the side-A of SPF is manufactured by US-based chemical manufacturing companies with processing facilities located in Texas and Louisiana.
-The side-B formulation for UPC 500TM is produced by GCMC in their Arlington, TX facility.
+A significant majority of the side-A of SPF is manufactured by US based chemical manufacturing companies with processing facilities located in Texas and Louisiana.
+The side-B formulation is produced by GCMC in their Arlington, TX and Fresno, CA facilities.
 Most of the primary chemicals used in the side-B formulation are processed in facilities in Texas, Louisiana, and Virginia.

 During the side-B production process, materials are blended together in closed tanks and packaged.
-The side-B blending process utilizes internal scrap from their own operations.
-Additionally, GCMC utilizes technology to minimize the release of gaseous material inputs, such as blowing agents, during material transfer and processing.
+The side-B blending process utilizes internal scrap from a manufacturer's own operations.
+Additionally, many facilities utilize technology to minimize the release of gaseous material inputs, such as blowing agents, during material transfer and processing.
 Waste materials are typically reintegrated into the formulation without additional collection, transport, or processing.